-Study suggests patients with lung cancer who carry specific HER2 mutations may benefit from certain anti-HER2 treatmentsApril 22nd, 2013 in Cancer /
+Study suggests patients with lung cancer who carry specific HER2 mutations may benefit from certain anti-HER2 treatmentsApril 22, 2013 in Medicine & Health / Cancer

 New results from a retrospective study conducted in Europe suggest that anti-HER2 treatments, like the widely used breast cancer agent trastuzumab (Herceptin), have anti-cancer effects in a small subset of patients with advanced non-small cell lung cancer (NSCLC) harboring specific HER2 protein mutations.
 Although genetic changes cause tumor cells to make too much of the HER2 protein in up to 20% of lung cancers, mutations in the HER2 gene occur in only 1-2% of lung cancers.
 Such mutations in the HER2 gene lead to continuous activation of the protein, which keeps tumor cells alive and stimulates their growth.
 This is the largest study to date to explore the effect of anti-HER2 drugs among patients with these rare mutations who had already completed standard initial chemotherapy.
 The findings, published April 22 in the in the Journal of Clinical Oncology, suggest that HER2 testing to identify patients who might benefit from such treatments may be worthwhile.